RahulRajeev-0/RahulRajeev-0/README.md

 <h1 align="center">Hi 👋, I'm Rahul Rajeev</h1>
 <h3 align="center">A passionate full stack developer from India</h3>

-- ⚡ Fun fact **I prefer dark mode because light attracts bugs.🪰 😁**
+- ⚡ **I prefer dark mode because light attracts bugs.🪰 😁**
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/v2/resize:fit:1360/0*7Q3yvSIv_t0ioJ-Z.gif">

+<p>Self-taught Full Stack Developer on a journey of continuous learning and growth.
+Proficient in Python with Django and React.js for the frontend.
+Enthusiastic about technology, music, and the art of coding.
+Currently exploring the realms of programming, aiming to become a seasoned developer.
+Let's connect, collaborate, and code the future together! 🚀</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">